-The Five Day Intervention Program is offered at a cost of $3200, which includes 20 hours of parent/caregiver intervention sessions with your child, our intake session, a review of records and video-recordings, and a written report.
+The Three Day Intervention Program is offered at a cost of $2000, which includes 12 hours of parent/caregiver intervention sessions with your child, our intake session, a review of records and video-recordings, a written report, and both print and PDF versions of our PRT Manual.

-The Three Day Intervention Program is offered at a cost of $2000, which includes 12 hours of parent/caregiver intervention sessions with your child, our intake session, a review of records and video-recordings, and a written report.
+The Extended Five Day Intervention Program is offered at a cost of $3200, which includes 20 hours of parent/caregiver intervention sessions with your child, our intake session, a review of records and video-recordings, and a written report.

 All check payments should be made out to UC REGENTS.